Fum1k0/Zeds/README.md

 - Zeds - Mac OSX Diagnostic tool

 DESCRIPTION
-- Zeds is a useful tool to analyze the operating systems and give a first & quick diagnostic of potential suspicious activities
+- Zeds is a useful tool to analyze the Mac OSX System and give a first & quick diagnostic of potential suspicious activities

 REQUIEREMENT
 - A mac :)